 I am a graduate student in the Department of Economics at the Eller College of Management at the University of Arizona.
-I am interested in microeconomic theory, and in particular mechanism design.
+I am interested in microeconomic theory, and in particular contract theory and mechanism design.

 I can be reached via e-mail at firstname.lastname@example.org.
 Below, I provide a description of my current projects.

-Robust Incentives for Diversely Risk-Averse Agents [Click here for a current draft]
+Robust Incentives for Diversely Risk-Averse Agents [JOB MARKET PAPER] [Click here for a current draft]

 I study a general moral hazard problem in which the agent's risk preferences are unknown to the principal.
 The agent chooses not only the degree of effort to exert, but also potentially from several safe or risky actions for each level of effort.
-As some of these actions produce low output in expectation, the principal seeks a contract that is robust to her uncertainty about the agent's appetite for risk.
-I find that many contractual forms that are predicted by economic theory do not perform well in this environment.
-In particular, contracts that provide marginal incentives for the production of all levels of output do not provide the principal with a positive payoff guarantee.
-However, if the principal instead uses a binary contract with only two distinct transfer levels, the agent has no incentive to choose either very safe or very risky actions, regardless of his type.
-Consequently, there are environments in which binary contracts are uniquely optimal, even when the principal is subject to only local uncertainty about the agent's preferences.
+As some of these actions produce low expected output, the principal seeks a contract that is robust to her uncertainty about the agent's appetite for risk.
+Many contractual forms that are predicted by economic theory do not perform well in this environment.
+In particular, contracts that provide incremental incentives for the production of all levels of output (e.g., any contract with transfers that are strictly increasing in output) do not provide the principal with a positive payoff guarantee.
+However, if the principal instead uses a binary contract with only two distinct transfer levels, then all agents share preferences over equal-effort actions.
+Consequently, there are environments in which these contracts are uniquely optimal, even when agent is known by the principal to be at most mildly risk-averse.

 Dynamic Contracting with Optimistic Agents [Click here for a current draft]